+Figure 9 System Architecture

+Within this architecture, the Teensy represents the emulation device which receives commands from the Raspberry Pi over a UART connection, and is responsible for converting these commands into USB HID reports which may be submitted to the host PC.
+In this manner, emulation implementation details are abstracted away from the Raspberry Pi to allow for simpler hardware and software design as well as the minimization of configuration conflicts and incompatibilities.
+The design also simplifies replacement of the Raspberry Pi should an improved alternative become available in the future, requiring only superficial changes be made.

 Software Design

-Slave Device
+USB Emulation Device

 The slave device, an ATmega32u4, is responsible for the conversion of emulation commands into USB HID packets which are conveyed to a computer over a USB connection.
 The PJRC Teensy 2.0 [7] selected for this purpose is bundled with a basic USB Mouse and Keyboard emulation library which is capable of emulating simple key presses and mouse movements.